flozz/yoga-image-optimizer/README.rst

   * Allow to "mass update" the output file locations and names (next to the input files, in a subfolder or using a custom pattern)
   * Allow browsing for the output file location using a file chooser dialog
+  * Fix image previews: no more ugly thumbnails with indexed images

 * **v1.0.1:**